Learn about the earnest money deposit.

 Where does the earnest money go?

-In Utah, the earnest money is usually given to the buyer's Real Estate company.
-The Brokerage then deposits the earnest money into the Brokerage Real Estate Trust Account.
-It is then held there until the closing of the sale.
+In Utah, the earnest money is most often given to the buyer's Real Estate company.
+The Brokerage then deposits the earnest money into the Brokerage Real Estate Trust Account, and it is held there until the closing of the sale.

-There are times when the earnest money is to be held in escrow at the title company.
-This may happen when the seller is a bank or company selling the home as a foreclosure.
+Some real estate brokerages do not have a trust account.
+In those instances, the earnest money sits in escrow at the title company.
+Title companies may also be the preferred location of holding earnest money when the seller is a bank selling the home as a foreclosure.
 It will just depend on what their guidelines are.

-Can I get my Earnest Money Deposit back if I cancel the deal?
+Can I get my Earnest Money Deposit back if I cancel the contract?

 Sure, you can.
 Just be certain you have followed all your deadlines.
 The Utah Real Estate Purchase Contract includes contingencies.
 You will choose which ones you would like to apply to your offer.
 When you make an offer on a home, you should always include contingencies in the offer.

-The first one would be to complete your inspections.
-This is called the 'due diligence' period.
-In your offer, you will have specified a date that you will complete your due diligence by.
+The first one would be to complete your inspections, which is called the 'due diligence' period.
+In your offer, you will have specified a date that you will complete your due diligence.
 The due diligence is usually about a 14-day window from when you wrote the offer.
 Before you due diligence deadline you will be able to:

 - Go over the Seller's Disclosures.